axsh/openvnet/docs/content/creating-virtual-networks/single-network-dhcp.md

 D, [2015-12-16T17:17:44.662743 #19913] DEBUG -- : 0x0000aaaaaaaaaaaa service_manager: installing ns-dhcp/1 (mode:dhcp)
 ```

 Looking good so far.
-VNA seems to have created the simulated interface and added the dhcp service to it.
+VNA seems to have created the simulated interface and added the DHCP service to it.

 Log into `inst1` and have it do a DHCP request.